Linear Model and Extensions

 An advantage of this linear model is that the interpretation of the coefficient remains the same as linear models for general outcomes:

 that is, $\beta_j$ measures the partial impact of $x_{ij}$ on the probability of $y_i$.

 A minor technical issue is that the linear probability model implies heteroskedasticity because

 Therefore, we must use the EHW covariance based on OLS.
-We can also use FGLS to improve efficiency over OLS.
+We can also use the feasible generalized least squares (FGLS) in Chapter \ref{section::fgls} to improve efficiency over OLS.

 A more severe problem with the linear probability model is its plausibility in general.
-We may not believe that a linear model is the correct model for a binary outcome because the probability $\pr(y_{i}=1\mid x_{i})$ on the left-hand side is bounded between zero and one, but the linear combination $x_{i}^{\T}\beta$ on the right-hand side can be unbounded for general covariates and coefficient.
+We may not believe that a linear model is the correct model for a binary outcome because the probability $\pr(y_{i}=1\mid x_{i})$ on the left-hand side is bounded between 0 and 1, but the linear combination $x_{i}^{\T}\beta$ on the right-hand side can be unbounded for general covariates and coefficients.
 Nevertheless, the OLS decomposition $y_{i}=x_{i}^{\T}\beta+\varepsilon_{i}$ works for any $y_{i}\in\mathbb{R}$, so it is applicable for binary $y_i$.

 Sometimes, practitioners feel that the linear model is not natural for binary outcomes because the predicted value can be outside the range of $[0,1]$.
 Therefore, it is more reasonable to build a model that automatically accommodates the binary feature of the outcome.